Do I need an appointment to make wine?

 Can I bring my own bottles?

 You can bring your own bottles.
 We suggest that you remove the labels in advance and make sure the inside has been rinsed after use.
 Avoid saving screw top bottles as they often break where the threading is on the glass when a cork is put in the bottle.
 When you arrive, our state-of-the-art bottle washer will ensure proper sanitization before bottling your wine.
-We will supply the bottles for your first batch of wine at Vintner's Cellar Ottawa absolutely free!

 Some places make wine in four weeks.
 Why do you take six weeks?